NamannTyagii/Mobile-Sales-Dashboard/README.md

-# Mobile-Sales-Dashboard
+# 📱 Mobile Sales Dashboard (Power BI)

-Interactive Power BI dashboard for analyzing mobile sales across brands, cities, and payment methods.
-Includes slicers, KPIs, and dynamic visuals for actionable insights.
+An interactive dashboard built in Power BI to analyze mobile sales performance across brands, cities, and payment methods.

+## 📊 Features
+- Slicers for monthly filtering
+- KPI cards for Total Sales, Transactions, Units Sold, and Avg Sale
+- Charts: Line, Bar, Pie, and Map visuals
+- Built-in interactivity for dynamic insights

+## 📁 Files
+- `appleDashboard.pbix` – Main Power BI file
+- `firstdashboard.png` – Preview of the dashboard

+## 🔗 Connect with me
+Feel free to connect on https://www.linkedin.com/in/naman-tyagi-136273220/ for feedback or collaboration!